djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

         trigger ("F"), the stimulus will have a hole corresponding to the fixation point position.
 You can omit the fixation point altogether and then the stimulus will have no hole.
--P      specify spatial phase for gratings.
-OBSOLETE.
-This arg is allowed on the
-		command line but is ignored by the program.
 -p      ready pulse.
 This should be an int; the binary value specifies the trigger
 		lines which are pulsed when the application is ready to receive triggers.
 		In Spike2, the ports correspond to bit numbers in this arg - hence "-p 2"